Frequently Asked Questions

 - What is “IF” and how is it calculated?

 “IF” stands for impact factor.
 It is a score in 1.0-10.0, calculated based on paper citations, patent citations, etc. A higher value indicates a broader impact.
+This is not the score used to rank “most influential papers”, which is ranked based on a much simpler metrics: #paper_citations + #patent_citations.

 - What does the number in your daily digest email title represent, for example, 0151832 in “Paper Digest-2020.09.08 0151832”?